atsushieno/aap-juce/README.md

 You need a host app and a plugin to try at least one plugin via one host.
 This repository does not contain any application within itself.

-The host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).
+The host can be either `aaphostsample` in aap-core repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).

-The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or any plugin from the [Existing ports](#Existing%20ports) section.
+The plugin can be either `aapbarebonepluginsample` in aap-core repo (more stable), or any plugin from the [Existing ports](#Existing%20ports) section.

 For those `aap-juce-*` repositories, `make` will build them.